Don't Delay! Do Your FAFSA® Today.

 What do Contributors need to provide?

-These contributors will be invited to complete their portion of the FAFSA® form by
+These contributors will be invited to complete their portion of the FAFSA® form by entering their personal and financial information into their own sections on the FAFSA form.

 What are the steps Contributors must follow?